 About Harper West

-Harper West, MA, LLP, is a licensed psychotherapist at Great Lakes Psychology Group in Clarkston, Michigan.
+Harper West, MA, MLP, is a licensed psychotherapist at Great Lakes Psychology Group in Clarkston, Michigan.
+She provides counseling to help adults and teens improve self-compassion and self‑acceptance, strengthen self-worth, regulate emotions, and develop mindfulness.

 Harper is an expert on self‑acceptance and self‑compassion